-CSR is one of the main pillars for shaping the brand image and determining business success.
+CSR is one of the main pillar for shaping brand image and determining business success.
 The pandemic of Covid-19 provided organizations with great opportunities for active engagement with their strategies concerning CSR and programs.
-For instance, cause-related marketing campaigns have become an increasingly prevalent means for firms to link their offerings with noteworthy social impact initiatives to provide care and support for the victims of COVID-19 pandemic (DiResta, Williford, Da'Morus, & Genn, 2020).
+For instance, cause related marketing campaigns have become an increasingly prevalent means for firms to link their offerings with noteworthy social impact initiatives to provide care and support for the victims of COVID-19 pandemic (DiResta, Williford, Da'Morus, & Genn, 2020).
 The brands and all of their charities should be in line with country laws and legal requirements.
-As firms adapt and anticipate the means for promoting their products and services during the crises of COVID-19, governmental institutions are watching closely likely unfair or unethical business practices to safeguard the consumers, terminate the scams of COVID-19, and monitor aggressive marketing.
-Firms must understand and follow government regulations and aims at serving customers in the best way to ensure their well-being and safety.
+As firms adapt and anticipate the means for promoting their products and services during the crises of COVID-19, governmental institutions are watching closely likely unfair or unethical business practices in order to safeguard the consumers, terminate the scams of COVID-19, and monitor aggressive marketing.
+Firms must understand and follow the government regulations and aims at serving customers in the best way to ensure their well-being and safety.

 Moreover, COVID 19 created a disruption in the supply chains and increased the shortage of consumer goods as the majority of the firms in different parts of the world depend on Chinese products and manufacturing skills (Ansari & Ganjoo, 2020).
 Due to COVID pandemics and government restrictions, the imports and exports have caused delays in shipping time for firms.
 For this reason, the prices for many products have increased and customers were unable to find some items easily as before the crises.
 Due to this, companies leveraged their resources from internal sources and reduce the outsourcing of various resources to support the local economy and industries.

-The Covid-19 coronavirus pandemic is a human tragedy affecting billions of people in the world.
-The pandemic also resulted in negative influences on the global economy, industries, and organizations.
-The nationwide lockdown in several countries has impacted multiple areas of the economy especially the corporates and small business enterprises.
-Due to lockdown, traditional marketing strategies cannot be successfully implemented, so digital marketing should be given more importance.
-During the Pandemic it is necessary to add a social message and relate the image of the product with general wellbeing.
+The Covid-19 coronavirus pandemic is a human tragedy affecting billions of people in this world.
+The pandemic also resulted in negative influences on the global economy, industries, organizations.
+The nationwide lockdown in several countries has impacted multiple areas of economy specially the corporates and small business enterprises.
+Due to lockdown, the traditional marketing strategies cannot be successfully implemented, so digital marketing should be given more importance.
+During the Pandemic it is necessary to add a social message and relate image of product with general wellbeing.
 It is also important that organizations leverage the opportunity of the COVID-19 lockdown, by using the internet to increase their brand exposure.
 Improving and maintaining a brand’s visibility online puts the products and services of an organization at the forefront of consumers who might need them.
-Firms should also act ethically in promoting their offerings and employ cause-related marketing for supporting society.
+Firms should also act ethically in promoting their offerings and employ cause related marketing for supporting the society.
 Brands should identify the appropriate social responsibility programs that could be efficient during COVID crises.
-Finally, since many organizations depend on China for providing them with raw materials and other important resources for manufacturing, government restrictions and lockdowns have affected availability, which posed a challenge for firms in meeting customers’ demands and began to look for optimizing local resources.
+Finally, since many organizations depend on China for providing them with raw materials and other important resources for manufacturing, government restrictions and lockdowns have affected the availability, which posed a challenge for firms in meeting customers’ demands and began to look for optimizing local resources.
 As the supply chain for many products has been affected, organizations should look for alternative means to meet the needs of consumers.
 By considering the above facts and responding accordingly, brands can maintain their businesses and grow despite the current circumstances.